shapelets/khiva-python/README.md

 ### How do I get set up? ###

-* For installing this package, please, first it is necessary to satisfy the reuqirements indicated in the requirements.txt file.
+* For installing this package, please, first it is necessary to satisfy the requirements indicated in the requirements.txt file.

 * Configuration
 * Dependencies